 We recognise the importance of the family, which is why we support working parents and carers in ways that help them balance their work and family lives.
-We know there are times when the needs of dependants (children, partners, elderly parents) have to come first.
-We will do what our best to accommodate your need to take time off work.
+We know there are times when the needs of dependents (children, partners, elderly parents) have to come first.
+We will do our best to accommodate your need to take time off work.

-Up to 10 days discretionary special leave may be granted in any one leave year to enable you to fulfil your caring role in the face of an emergency, or to help you cope with an urgent domestic situation such as child care arrangements being unexpectedly withdrawn, a dependant being unwell or your child's school or nursery unexpectedly being closed.
+Up to 10 days discretionary special leave may be granted in any one leave year to enable you to fulfil your caring role in the face of an emergency, or to help you cope with an urgent domestic situation such as child care arrangements being unexpectedly withdrawn, a dependent being unwell or your child's school or nursery unexpectedly being closed.

 We provide generous maternity, adoption and paternity provisions that are above the statutory minimum.
 Employees who become parents through a surrogacy arrangement are also entitled to adoption leave and pay subject to meeting the necessary eligibility criteria.

 If you are a parent with at least one years service with the council, you may take up to 18 weeks unpaid leave to help you care for your child.
 Leave must be taken in blocks of at least one week, with no more than four weeks being taken in any one year.
-Leave can be taken up to your child's eighteenth birthday or, if your child is adopted, eighteen years from the date of adoption.
+Leave can be taken up to your child's 18th birthday or, if your child is adopted, 18 years from the date of adoption.